folio-org/folio-install/single-server.md

 ```
 vagrant init --minimal bento/ubuntu-16.04
 ```
-3. Update the Vagrantfile to add RAM and give access to another CPU
+3. Update the Vagrantfile to add RAM, give access to another CPU, and set up port forwarding

   * [Sample Vagrantfile](Vagrantfile)

+*Note: these steps can be automated by simply cloning this repository and `cd`ing into it*

 4. Bring up the Vagrant VM, log into it
 ```